alexander-matz/tamias/README.md

 `$ dub build --build=release`

-Then execute `./tamias install <path to your admin ssh key>` on the server.
+Then execute `./tamias install <ssh-key> [ssh-keys...]` on the server.

+It is helpful to supply keys with filenames following the format explained in section 'Adding/removing users' so you start with a reasonable configuration of users and permissions.

 # Usage

 In addition to the regular git operations clone/pull/fetch/push etc. some additional ssh commands are available.
-They are used via like they would be executables on the server.
+They are used like they would be executables on the server.
 So you would execute the command 'list' by executing `ssh git@myserver list`.
 The following commands are available: